BernhardBehrendt/omm/README.md

 The currently complete HTML tag reference including their complete attributes is build in this class.
 It's also possible to extend the given configuration and/or override complete tags with own templates (e.g. for custom attributes or partials).

+You can use omm in browser and on server using node.js's require

+    var Omm = require('omm');

 **EXAMPLE:**

 **1) Create a link:**